socialray/makahiki-ktuh/doc/configuration.rst

 This section explains how to configure a freshly initialized instance of Makahiki to suit the characteristics of your challenge.
-It assumes you have completed the steps to install Makahiki either locally or globally following the instructions in :ref:`section-installing-makahiki`, and that the server is now running.
+It assumes you have completed the steps to install Makahiki either locally or globally following the instructions in :ref:`section-installing-makahiki`, that you initialized the demo instance, and that the server is now running.

 .. note:: In this section, all URLs will refer to a locally running instance of Makahiki